Kilburn, South Australia: Sport

 Kilburn Speedway took place on the Kilburn Oval, on the corner of Carroll Avenue and Churchill Road.
 It opened during February 1946 and closed in 1951.
 The venue hosted motorcycle speedway and held the South Australian Individual Speedway Championship four times from 1946 to 1950.

+The Kilburn Football & Cricket Club was created as the result of an amalgamation of the Kilburn Football Club and the Kilburn Cricket Club in 1974.
+The club uses the name Chics because the Kilburn Football Club started as the Chicago Football Club in 1924.

 Heritage listings

 Kilburn has a number of heritage-listed sites, including: